 Arc'teryx calls this material "moisture resistant."
 It's not fully waterproof, but it comes close, and on the whole, the Gamma blows away all of the other models in this review for weather resistance.

 The Gamma is treated with a DWR finish, and the material and DWR combo do a fantastic job of repelling water.
 It will keep you dry in a light drizzle, and takes a pretty sustained rain to soak through — more likely it's the spot where your rainjacket drips onto your pants that is going to saturate first.
 Once wet, it takes a bit longer for them to dry compared to some of the "regular" pants that we tested, drying in the full sun in about 40 minutes.
-The DWR finish and water resistance on the Marmot Lobo's were also impressive, though the Gamma provides more wind resistance hence it's slightly higher score.
+The DWR finish and water resistance on the Marmot Lobo's is also impressive, though the Gamma provides more wind resistance hence it's slightly higher score.

 Both hand pockets are nice and deep and have zippers.
-The side-zippered pocket is big enough for a smartphone or set of keys.
+The side-zippered pocket is big enough for a smartphone or a set of keys.
 The cuffs have a drawcord should you want to cinch them down to keep the heat in or the rain out.
 The internal belt is low-profile and doesn't interfere with a hip belt.

 Finally, the cuffs have grommets should you want to wear the pants over a pair of hiking boots and secure them down under the arch with some shoelace, like a gaiter.

 The Arc'teryx Gamma LT is a great choice for a variety of activities, particularly those that include wet and cool weather.
 Hiking, biking, water sports, you name it.
-The only sport we weren't happy with them was when rock climbing, as these pants have a high rise and sit right under our climbing harness.
+The only sport we weren't quite happy with them was when rock climbing, as these pants have a high rise and sit right under our climbing harness.
 For that application, we preferred the Prana Halle instead.

 These pants ring up for a staggering $190!
 That's twice as much as some pairs in this review and more than three times the price of our Best Buy winner, the Columbia Saturday Trail.
-They are a specialized pant that's more in a league of its own, but still… that's a lot to spend on one pair of pants.
+They are a specialized pair that's more in a league of its own, but still… that's a lot to spend on one pair of pants.
 Hopefully, if you do spring for them, they will last you forever!